 As discussed in Section 4.2.2, Construction Vibration Prediction Methods, construction vibration generally falls into the categories of tunneling activities and surface construction activities.
 The vibration from tunneling muck and support trains are compared to the FTA criteria for operations because this can be a relatively long-term activity.
-For surface construction activities which are temporary in nature, the construction vibration criteria from Section 3.2.3, Construction Vibration Criteria, are applied.
+For surface construction activities that are temporary in nature, the construction vibration criteria from Section 3.2.3, Construction Vibration Criteria, are applied.
 The construction vibration criteria were developed to avoid potential damage risk to buildings, while the operational vibration criteria were developed to avoid annoyance for Category 2 and Category 3 sensitive receivers.
+The construction vibration criteria are the thresholds for the potential of superficial damage, such as cracks in plaster, and are not the threshold at which structural damage would occur.

 Category 1 and special-use buildings are evaluated using the FTA criteria for operations for all construction activities, because exceedances of those limits may interfere with operations inside the building.
 The construction vibration criteria also apply to historic buildings, which may be particularly susceptible to construction damage.
 Construction vibration impacts specific to historic buildings were not assessed.
 Historic buildings should be taken into account when updating the construction vibration assessment during final design when more information on construction means and methods is known.